 Dropbox CEO on recruiting top talent

 Data quality lives on a continuum and businesses need to define what that continuum is, Gleason said.
 They need to define their requirements and criteria for the data and what happens if the data doesn't meet those requirements.
 "There's no single right answer for how to do this," Gleason said during the O'Reilly Media Inc. webinar Data Quality Demystified: Knowing When Your Data is Good Enough.
-To help CIOs and IT leaders figure out where to draw the line between garbage and gold, Gleason created a framework called the four C's of data quality.
+To help CIOs and IT leaders figure out where to draw the line between garbage and gold, Gleason, together with Q Ethan McCallum, created a framework called the four C's of data quality.

 Complete: Is the data you're using for a particular report complete and, more importantly, do you have everything you need?
 If data or data fields are missing, ask yourself how relevant they are to the report and if the data or data elements need to be reacquired or can be omitted.
 This might be a place to build in rules that will help determine a threshold for how complete the data needs to be, Gleason said.